coresh/Magento-2-aws-cluster-terraform/README.md

 <br />

-## 📖 EC2 webstack custom configuration and Auto Scaling management
+## 📖 ECS webstack custom configuration and Auto Scaling management
 NGINX is optimized and fully supported on the latest generation of 64-bit ARM Servers utilizing the architecture.
 PHP using socket connection.

-[**Debian 12** ARM 'bookworm'](https://aws.amazon.com/marketplace/pp/prodview-63gms6fbfaota), which will be supported for the next 5 years.
-Includes support for the very latest ARM-based server systems powered by certified 64-bit processors.
+[**Amazon Linux ECS Optimized** ARM](https://aws.amazon.com/marketplace/pp/prodview-wc4bbpw5gappowhich), will be supported for the next 5 years.
+Includes support for ECS and the very latest ARM-based server systems powered by certified 64-bit processors.
 Develop and deploy at scale.
 Webstack delivers top performance on ARM.

 [**AWS Systems Manager**](https://aws.amazon.com/systems-manager/) is an AWS service that you can use to view and control your infrastructure on AWS.
 Using the Systems Manager console, you can view operational data from multiple AWS EC2 instances and automate operational tasks across your AWS resources.
 Systems Manager helps you maintain security and compliance.
 No SSH connections from outside, no need to track passwords and private keys.
 If you are familiar with shell scripting, yaml and json syntax, create SSM Documents, this is the easiest and most complete way to send instructions to an instance to perform common automated configuration tasks and even run scripts after the instance starts.
 From default stack optimization to changing any application and service settings.